Winston & Gordon

-First of all, how are you doing?
 We know this must be a very difficult time for you.
-So much uncertainty.
-So many questions.
-We wish we had some easy answers for you (that’d be amazing!), but life doesn’t always move in straight lines.
-Perhaps, we can help you figure out some of those answers together by bringing some light heartedness and much needed relief to an otherwise serious and complicated time.
+There is so much uncertainty, and there must be so many questions.
+We wish we had some easy answers for you, but life doesn’t always move in straight lines.
+Perhaps we can help you figure out some of those answers together by bringing some light-heartedness and much needed relief to an otherwise serious and complicated time.

-Regardless of what happens next, we want you to know what an incredibly brave person we think you are to be considering adoption.
-That kind of courage and selflessness gives us a deep level of respect and admiration for you, a respect and admiration that we would love to share with your child.
-You see, it’s our dream to start a family.
-Being a gay couple, it’s pretty obvious that that’s not going to happen automatically.
-And yet we have so much love to give and are blessed with the ability and means to care for a child.
-If we are the ones to raise your baby, we promise that he or she will be loved and protected, will always come first, will know what it is to be loved and to love others, will understand the meaning of family, and will always know the bravery and selflessness of you.
+Regardless of what happens next, we want you to know what an incredibly brave person we think you are to consider adoption.
+That kind of courage and selflessness gives us a deep level of respect and admiration for you, which we would love to share with your child.
+We have so much love to give and are blessed with the ability and means to care for a child.
+We promise your child will be loved and protected, will always come first, will understand the meaning of family, and will always know of your bravery and selflessness.

-We can never take your place in your child’s life, but we can offer a permanent, loving home for your child to grow up in.
-If that thought brings you some hope and comfort, then we are happy to be there for you!
-We would be so honored to talk further and thank you so much for taking the time to learn more about us.
+We can never take your place in your child’s life, but we can offer a loving home for your child to grow up in.
+If that thought brings you some hope and comfort, then we are happy to be there for you.

 Our home is on a neighborhood street just a few minutes’ walk from a beautiful park, playground, and library.
 We are also close to amazing schools, museums, and play places.
 At home, we have two dogs, Storm and Mystique (yes, we are X-Men fans!).
 We rescued Mystique when she was only a few months old and then Storm soon after.
-They are the sweetest best friends, and our best friends too.
-They’ve also watched 3 babies, two nephews and a niece, come into the family and have played with them since they were born.
+They are the sweetest friends to each other, and they’re our best friends, too.
+They’ve also watched three babies, two nephews and a niece, come into the family and have played with them since they were born.
 Great babysitters both!
 We love to spend time at home watching TV, cooking, and hanging out with the dogs.

 Our Extended Family